Skip to content

 what happens During a Craniosacral THerapy Session & how can it help?

-During a session you will remain fully clothed on the massage table while light touch is held at various contact points on the body.
+During a session you will remain fully clothed on the massage table while light contact is held at various places on the body.
 Contact points may include the cranium, sacrum, feet, knees, hips, shoulders or back for example.
 During a craniosacral session your comfort is always prioritized.

 Craniosacral therapy helps to quiet the mind and relax the physical body.
 During a session, you may develop an awareness of subtle movement in your body as patterns of tension unwind.
 Your breath may lengthen and sometimes unique visual imagery is experienced.
 It is common for you to move into a theta or alpha brainwave state during a CST session.
+Each craniosacral therapy session is 60 minutes.
 Following a session, it is common to feel great peace and clarity as well as reduced physical symptoms.

 Book an Appointment